 Therefore, including a constant term in the ansatz, to perfectly mitigate the effect of depolarizing noise we require

 Including a constant term in the UNITED ansatz leads to a similar conclusion.
-Therefore, one can see global depolarizing noise can be perfectly mitigated using near-Clifford circuit to train the parameters of the CGVD and UNITED ansatze.
+Therefore, one can see that global depolarizing noise can be perfectly mitigated using near-Clifford circuits to train the parameters of the CGVD and UNITED ansatzes.